mastah43/CarND-PID-Control-Project/README.md

 for the steering angle using a fixed throttle (of 0.3).
 The PD coefficients were manually tuned.

+## Discussion of P, I and D effects

+## P effect
+The P coefficient is a factor on how strong the current track error affects the steering.
+This parameter has the strongest direct effect on steering.
+A high value helps to react fast in curves but also requires counter measurements via D parameter in order to prevent massive overshooting.

+## I effect
+The I coefficient is a factor on how strong the incremental error over the entire drive affects the steering.
+This could help to correct systemic deviations in steering e.g. a vehicle that slightly drives to th left although steering angle 0 is used.
+I realized that the integral error (I error) always increases over time which is due to the fact that the vehicle drives on a (left oriented) circuit.
+Since there are more left curves and the vehicle is always off to the right in those curves, the CTE is always positive in average.
+Thus I chose to set I coefficient to exactly 0 otherwise I would have a changing steering behaviour the longer the vehicle drives around the track.

+## D effect
+The D coefficient is a factor on how strong the delta error between last time stamp and current time stamp affects the steering.
+This can help to prevent overshooting of the steering.

-## Chosing final P, I and D coefficients and their effect.
+## Choosing final P, I and D coefficients and their effect.

+I chose to use a constent throttle of 0.3 and based my PID parameter tuning on that.
+I first manually tried out different combinations of P and D combinations based on my growing understanding of the P, I and D error as well as the coefficient effects (see below).
+Then I used automatic twiddling to find more fitting parameters while using the manually found coefficients as start state.

+### Manual selection of coefficients

-### P coefficient
+#### P coefficient
-I chose P to be 0.1 since I realized that a magnitue CTE of 5 means the vehicle is just off track.
+I initially chose P to be 0.1 since I realized that a magnitue CTE of 5 means the vehicle is just off track.
 0.1*5=0.5 which i considered the maximum (safe) steering value magnitude I wanted to have.
+I manually tuned this to 1.3.

-### D coefficient
+#### D coefficient
 I chose 0.5 to prevent overshooting and oscillation by manual tuning and experiments.
 A high value (3 and 5) lead to emphasized overshooting.

-### I coefficient
+#### I coefficient
-I realized that the integral error (I error) always increases over time which is due to the fact that the vehicle drives on a (left oriented) circuit.
-Since there are more left curves and the vehicle is always off to the right in those curves, the CTE is always positive in average.
-Thus I chose to set I coefficient to exactly 0 otherwise I would have a changing steering behaviour the longer the vehicle drives around the track.
+Set to 0 (see discussion of I above).

+### Automatic twiddling
+I used automatic twiddling to find the final coefficients:
+* P: 0.166938
+* I: 0
+* D: 0.943473
+With this the vehicle does not pop up on ledges even in sharp curves.
+It has a fast reaction to cross track error and also some oscillation.
+[Here](twiddle_results.txt) is the log auto twiddle steps and results.

 ## Potential future work
 The solution could be extended by using a PID controller for the throttle in order to dramatically slow down in sharp curves allowing for slight turns in those curves while having a high velocity on the straight or very slightly curved sections.
-Probably automated fiddling is to be used to find the appropriate combinations of PD coefficients for steering and throttle in combination.
-I would accept any occurance of a CTE magnitude < 4.5 since this means the vehicle is still on track in order to find coefficients that keep the vehicle on track in curves.
+This could help to reduce the lateral oscillation while also improving the performance in curves by beeing more in the center of the lane.
+But when using automatic fiddling of PID for throttle and steering, a slow down should be punished in addition to cross track error in order to prevent that coefficients are chosen that lead to slow driving.

 ## Dependencies